aramis-lab/clinicadl/docs/Train/Introduction.md

 - `Flatten` → `Reshape`
 - `LeakyReLU` → `LeakyReLU` with the inverse value of alpha,
 - other → copy of itself

+### Transfer learning

+It is possible to transfer trainable parameters between models.
+In the following list the weights are transferred from `source task` to `target task`:

+- `autoencoder` to `cnn`: the trainable parameters of the convolutional part of the `cnn` (convolutions and batch normalization layers) take the values of the trainable parameters of the encoder part of the source autoencoder,
+- `cnn` to `cnn`: all the trainable parameters are transferred between the two models.
+- `autoencoder` to `multicnn`: the convolutional part of each CNN of the `multicnn` run is initialized with the weights of the encoder of the source autoencoder.
+- `cnn` to `multicnn`: each CNN of the `multicnn` run is initialized with the weights of the source CNN.
+- `multicnn` to `multicnn`: each CNN is initialized with the weights of the corresponding one in the source experiment.

 ## Implementation of a custom experiment